This page may contain affiliate links. Read my full disclaimer

 Diets low in plant fiber can compromise gut health

-Keto is a fast weight loss solution short term but is not sustainable or healthy long term for most people.
+Keto is a fast weight loss solution in the short term but is not sustainable or healthy long term for most people.

 If you are doing well on a keto diet, then more power to you.
 But please, if you haven’t already, add a ton of organic whole foods plants high in fiber to your diet to make sure you continue to do well.